didi/cube-ui/document/components/docs/en-US/form.md

   }
   ```

-  `model` is the model/target JSON object, `schema` is the schema object with fields, if `new-model` is true, we won't run validation after load。
+  `model` is the model/target JSON object, `schema` is the schema object with fields, if `immediate-validate` is true, we will run validation after load.

   `submit` is the submited event, the `validate` is the form validate event and the `reset` is the form reset event.